Phosphatidic Acid, Lysophosphatidic Acid and Related Lipids

 Although lysophosphatidic acid is present at very low levels only in animal tissues, it is utilized in innumerable biochemical processes.
 It is a biosynthetic precursor of phosphatidic acid, but there is particular interest in its role as a lipid mediator with growth factor-like properties.

 Biosynthesis: In the circulation, the main source of lysophosphatidic acid is a lysophospholipase D known as ‘autotaxin’, which reacts with lysophosphatidylcholine (200 μM in plasma) to yield LPA in an albumin-bound form mainly, although it is relatively soluble in aqueous media because of its polarity and small size.
 This lipid is more abundant in serum (1 to 5 μM) than in plasma (100 nM), because of the release of its main precursor, lysophosphatidylcholine, from activated platelets during coagulation.
-Autotaxin is a member of the nucleotide pyrophosphatase-phosphodiesterase family and is also present in cerebrospinal and seminal fluids and many other tissues, including cancer cell lines from which it was first isolated and characterized.
+Autotaxin is a member of the nucleotide pyrophosphatase-phosphodiesterase family, which is secreted by many different cell types but mainly platelets and adipocytes into the extracellular space, although it is also present in cerebrospinal and seminal fluids and many other tissues, including cancer cell lines from which it was first isolated and characterized.
 Indeed, the name derives from the finding that it promotes chemotaxis on melanoma cells in an autocrine fashion.
 It binds to target cells via integrin and heparan sulfate proteoglycans, and this may assist the delivery of lysophosphatidic acid to its receptors.
 Both genetic deletion and overexpression of the enzyme in mice result in aberrant vascular and neuronal development and soon lead to death of the embryos.

 While autotaxin is the primary source of extracellular lysophosphatidic acid, it is now established that it is produced intracellularly in a wide variety of cell types by various mechanisms often with phosphatidic acid, derived from other phospholipids by the action of phospholipase D, as the immediate precursor.
 Hydrolysis of phosphatidic acid by a phospholipase A2 (PLA2) is the main mechanism in platelets, but other cellular enzymes that are relevant include a phosphatidic acid-selective phospholipase A1 (PLA1) producing sn‑2‑acyl-lysophosphatidic acid, a monoacylglycerol kinase (utilizing monoacylglycerols produced by the action of lipid phosphate phosphatases), and glycerol-3-phosphate acyltransferase (the first step in phosphatidic acid biosynthesis).
 Upon stimulation by pro-inflammatory cytokines, secretory PLA2-IIA (sPLA2‑IIA) can induce the release of LPA from phosphatidic acid exposed on the surface of extracellular vesicles derived from platelets and Ca2+‑loaded erythrocytes.